Our ABC’s Of Travel.

 Ulli: The Malaysian dish Laksa.

-D – Destinations, favorite, least favorite and why
+D – Destinations, favourite, least favourite and why

 Nisa: Oh my, that’s a real tough one … but ok, I’ll try to narrow them down.
-Favorite: Indonesia – I call Indonesia my second home because I’ve been there so often.
+Favourite: Indonesia – I call Indonesia my second home because I’ve been there so often.
 The people are super friendly, the landscape is stunning, the food is absolutely delicious, scuba diving is breathtaking, surfing amazing and you won’t find more beautiful beaches anywhere in the world!
-After Indonesia, I’d also have to say Austria – it’s my home country … and there’s no place like home :) Least favorite: Can’t say because I think there’s something exciting to explore in every country… but there are places that are not so high on my „to-visit“ list and these include: South America (except Argentina, Chile & Peru).
+After Indonesia, I’d also have to say Austria – it’s my home country … and there’s no place like home :) And then of course my new favourite country: New Zealand.
+I went on a four-week road trip from the North all the way to the South and it was the most amazing trip I’ve had in the last years.
+Least favourite: Can’t say because I think there’s something exciting to explore in every country… but there are places that are not so high on my „to-visit“ list and these include: South America (except Argentina, Chile & Peru).

-Ulli: Favorite is everywhere where it’s warm or hot.
-Least favorite I would say is Northern Siberia & Antarctica since I hate the cold.
+Ulli: Favourite is everywhere where it’s warm or hot.
+Least favourite I would say is Northern Siberia & Antarctica since I hate the cold.

 E – Event you experienced abroad and made you say “wow”